-Learn a simple yet effective technique to get kids to STOP doing what you don’t want them to do and to START what you want them to do.
+In this two week series, learn a simple yet effective technique to get kids to STOP doing what you don’t want them to do and to START what you want them to do.
 Learn to encourage positive behavior, independence, and self esteem to help foster your child’s growth and development.
 This program is recommended for parents with children ages 2-12 years.
-Registration is required.

-This is a three session program for parents with children ages 1-4 years of age.
+This is a program for parents with children from birth to age 5 that meets in four sessions.
 It is a great class for a new parent or a parent who would like additional information on what to expect from a child in this age group.
 This also offers ideas for parents regarding disciplining a young child, how to prevent tantrums, establish routines that make life easier for the whole family, and more.
-Registration is required.

 From The Centers for Disease Control and Prevention (CDC):

 Essentials for Parenting Toddlers and Preschoolers is a free, online resource developed by the Centers for Disease Control and Prevention (CDC).
 Designed for parents of 2 to 4 year olds, Essentials for Parenting addresses common parenting challenges, like tantrums and whining.
 The purpose of the resource is to provide as much information as possible on things you can do to build a positive, healthy relationship.
 Skills focus on encouraging good behavior and decreasing misbehavior using proven strategies like positive communication, structure and rules, clear directions, and consistent discipline and consequences.

 Click below to see our series of helpful videos on Parenting: